Video & Electronic Surveillance

 Video cameras capture images of building entrances, common spaces and parking areas for public safety, as well as emergency preparedness and response purposes.

-Valuable, critical, and sensitive university assets—such as a museum piece or a key information technology facility—have surveillence systems for security purposes.
+Valuable, critical, and sensitive university assets—such as a museum piece or a key information technology facility—have surveillance systems for security purposes.

 Monitoring and recording of public areas, such as construction sites or areas affected by automobile traffic or weather, provide useful information and images for public convenience.